What if I told you there is a way to save up to 30% on your merchant service fees?

-Each of the card brands, meaning Visa, MasterCard and Amex etc., have a set of qualification requirements for each of their card type categories where each category corresponds to an interchange rate.
+Each of the card brands, meaning Visa, MasterCard, and Amex, have a set of qualification requirements for each of their card type categories where each category corresponds to an interchange rate.
 This is the rate that they charge a business to process a credit card transaction.

 When transactions meet certain requirements they process through the category they were meant to, but when they do not meet all the defined requirements they are “downgraded” to a higher rate category.
 It’s like they are saying “since we’re not sure about this we’re going to charge a little more..”.

-Down grades can be applied to all types of card transactions.
+Downgrades can be applied to all types of card transactions.
 It doesn’t matter if it is a credit card, a debit or ATM card or a prepaid card transaction.
-It doesn’t matter if the card is present or the transaction is for a card-not-present sale, although it does happen more often for transactions where it is not possible to dip the chip of swipe the actual card (like for online purchases).
-The bottom line is if the transaction is missing any piece of compliance data to qualify for it’s rate, it will be downgraded to a higher rate category.
+It doesn’t matter if the card is present or the transaction is for a card-not-present sale, although it does happen more often for transactions where it is not possible to dip the chip or swipe the actual card (like for online purchases).
+The bottom line is if the transaction is missing any piece of compliance data to qualify for its rate, it will be downgraded to a higher rate category.

 EMV chip cards and cards that are actually swiped most often meet all the requirements needed to qualify for the proposed rate.
-The bigger problem lies with cards that are manually entered, these are referred to card-not-present transactions, such as online, over the phone and mail order.
-But can even happen if the chip or stripe is unreadable by the terminal and must be hand keyed in to complete the sale.
+The bigger problem lies with cards that are manually entered.
+These are referred to as card-not-present transactions, such as online, over the phone and mail order.
+But it can even happen if the chip or stripe is unreadable by the terminal and must be hand keyed in to complete the sale.